is-a-dev/docs/src/guides/dbh.md

 ---

 !!!danger
-This hosting service has changed a lot in recent times, so this guide may not be up to date with the current system the hosting provider has.
+This hosting provider has changed a lot in recent times, so this guide may not be up to date with the current system the hosting provider has.
 !!!

 # Setting up DanBot Hosting with an is-a.dev subdomain